The Man Who Could Cheat Death: Reception

-On the other hand, film scholar Phil Hardy writes that visually the film 'looks like one of Hammer's more lavish productions', although it is a 'minor item' in Fisher's work.
+Film scholar Phil Hardy writes that visually the film 'looks like one of Hammer's more lavish productions', although it is a 'minor item' in Fisher's work.
 He describes the movie as having a 'perfunctory script', which makes it a 'rather awkward variation on the Dorian Gray motif'.

 In the 'Hazel Court' chapter of Scream Queens: Heroines of the Horrors, author Calvin Thomas Beck praises the performances of the three main actors.
 He writes that Diffring shows 'unique and excellent villainy' and is a 'magnificent heavy who has been shamefully neglected by filmmakers'.
-Court, he writes, is a 'fine, striking actress at all times' who 'screams and cringes properly' during the movie.
+Court, he writes, is a 'fine, striking actress at all times'.
 He calls The Man Who Could Cheat Death one of her 'finest British thrillers'.
-Beck also notes that Lee 'unexpectedly reversed his monster-villain image' in the film.
+Beck also notes that Christopher Lee 'unexpectedly reversed his monster-villain image' in the film.

-Author 'Bobb' Carter agrees with Beck's view of Court's performance.
-Carter calls it 'on the whole (...) a solid, impassioned performance that makes it a shame that this was her last role for Hammer', even though her character, Janine, has the 'distressing trait of not being able to smell something fishy even if there was a whale in the room'.

-Other critics disagree about the quality of the acting in the film.
-Maxford calls Diffring's performance 'cold-eyed' and suggests that 'audiences were more used to seeing [him] playing ruthless Nazis', while Hardy says that 'Lee simply walks through his part'.

 Novelisation

 The screenplay of The Man Who Could Cheat Death was rewritten as an inexpensive paperback novel in 1959.
 It was published in the US by Avon Books and sold for 35¢, with the authors named as 'Barre' Lyndon and Jimmy Sangster.
 In the UK, where the book sold for 2/6, Ace Books listed the author as John Sansom, the pen name of Sangster.